How to Migrate Public Folders to Office 365 Shared Mailbox?

 New-Mailbox -Shared -Name “< mailbox name>” -DisplayName “< mailbox display name>” -Alias tom | Add-MailboxPermission -User < mailbox address> -AccessRights FullAccess –InheritanceType All | Set-Mailbox -GrantSendOnBehalfTo < mailbox address>

-In general, this method is not recommend because it involves running complex cmdlets, and therefore there is a greater risk of manual errors.
+In general, this method is not recommended because it involves running complex cmdlets, and there is a risk of manual errors.

 Now, to move Microsoft Office 365 public folders to Microsoft Office 365 shared mailboxes, users should not rely on clearly used manual techniques, as such a direct solution is not available for it.
-Thus, we suggest you try this magnificent Microsoft 365 Migration software designed to migrate public folders to Office 365 shared mailboxes.
+Thus, we suggest you use a specially designed tool to migrate public folders to Office 365 shared mailboxes.

-The program is design with intelligent and powerful algorithms that allow direct migration of public folders to cloud environment of shared mailboxes.
-Users should not worry about any version of the Exchange or Microsoft 365 version as it supports all of them.
-Evaluate complete working capability and accuracy with present-day techniques that came from Automated Tools, and use the free trial version and experience it yourself.
+The software is designed with an advanced algorithm that allows the direct migration of public folders to shared mailboxes.
+Users should not worry about any version of Exchange or Microsoft 365 version as it supports all of them.
+We also provide a free version of the tool to evaluate the tool before purchasing.

 Free Download100% Secure Buy NowPrice: $99